pawan495/ecommereceBE/README.md

   * [Questions](#questions)

   ## Description
-  Build the back end for an e-commerce site.
+  Build an e-commerce site using back-end.
 Take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.

   ## Installation
    Follow these steps to install this application :-